www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-11-13-t37-solve-sport-lesson-assignment.md

 For testing purposes the authentication and authorization system is used, to only provide server CPU and RAM usage in real time to the administrator of the server.
 # Tasks
-* [ ] Establish modifier syntax.
-    * [x] Extend grammar for simple modifiers.
-    * [x] In modifier chains avoid brackets for the innermost function call arguments.
-    * [x] Remove bracketless arguments and explain the removal.
-    * [ ] Support and test this new syntax via the runners.
-        * [ ] Test the grammar with the same example of https://live.splitcells.net/net/splitcells/gel/editor/geal/index.html
-          Inline the example in the document via a link to a resource and not via inlining the example in the document.
-          This way a grammar test can exactly test the same example.
-        * [x] Function call
-        * [ ] Integer
-        * [ ] String
-    * [ ] Adjust examples to new modifier syntax.
-    * [ ] Document new syntax in grammar doc.
 * [ ] Create test data.
 * [ ] Check and correct the problem definition
     * [ ] `. then(hasMinimumSize(1))` is not correct, as it can never be triggered by definition.